tlebryk/custom_wire_protocol/readme.md

-# App Backend
+# Custom Wire Protocol Chat Application

-This repository contains the backend components for the App project.
-It provides a basic TCP server, a graphical client interface, and protocol testing functionality.
+This repository contains a basic TCP server, a graphical client interface, and protocol testing functionality.
 Follow the instructions below to set up and run the project.

 ## Prerequisites

 - [Python 3.10](https://www.python.org/downloads/) or higher
-- No additional libraries beyond standard libraries.
+- No additional libraries beyond standard libraries for running the application.
+-  To test the application, install pytest (pip install pytest).

 ## Installation